Accessory Dwelling Units

 - Building Permit Application

-- For JADUs, a Declaration of Restrictions of Occupancy is required depending on if it has an affordability contract:
+- For JADUs, a Declaration of Restrictions of Occupancy is required.
+Please review the link below for instructions regarding this process.

 Eventually, the builder will schedule a final inspection through the City’s Automated Building Permit Inspection Request System.
 Once the ADU has passed, it's ready for move-in.